openedx/edx-documentation/en_us/data/source/data_czars/package.rst

 For partners who are running courses on edx.org and edge.edx.org, edX regularly makes research data available for download from the Amazon S3 storage service.
-The *data package* that data czars download from Amazon S3 consists of a set of compressed and encrypted files that contain event logs and database snapshots for all of their organizations' edx.org and edge.edx.org courses.
+The data package that data czars download from Amazon S3 consists of a set of compressed and encrypted files that contain event logs and database snapshots for all of their organization's edx.org and edge.edx.org courses.

 .. contents::
    :local: